 Oral presentations, if considered necessary by State Parks, may be utilized in selecting the winning response.
 State Parks, at its sole discretion, may elect to select the top-scoring firm(s) from the written evaluation for an oral presentation and contact the top-scoring firm(s) to schedule a date, time and location for an oral presentation.
 Commitments made by the Consultant at the oral interview, if any, will be considered binding.

 The oral presentation shall determine the apparently successful consultant.

-Oral Presentations will occur on a specified date and time, and will consist of 3 periods:
+Oral Presentations on a specified date and time, and will be formatted in two periods:

-- Firm Presentation Period (maximum 30 minutes) - Question and Answer (Q&A) Period (maximum 20 minutes) - Firm Closing Statements (maximum 5 minutes)
+- Firm Presentation Period (Maximum: 30 Minutes) - Question and Answer (Q&A) Period (Maximum: 20 minutes) - Firm Closing Statements (Maximum: 5 Minutes)